skip to main content

 Help your kids understand that it’s important to set money aside for large purchases — not just vacations or special items, but routine purchases that you make every year.
 If there is a big-ticket item they want this year but you can’t afford it, show them how they set their own financial goals and start saving for it now.
 While the topic of financial literacy may not be super exciting for them, helping them to identify a savings goal may make the challenge more fun.

-For example: While it may not be fun to say, “No,” during Christmastime, use the holidays as an opportunity to teach them about sinking funds and encourage them to create their own.
-Maybe if they agree to put $1 in their piggy banks each week, you can offer to match them dollar for dollar, or you can contribute a certain amount of money toward the final purchase as part of this year’s (or next year's) Christmas gift.
+For example: While it may not be fun to say, “No,” during gift-giving season, use the holidays as an opportunity to teach them about sinking funds and encourage them to create their own.
+Maybe if they agree to put $1 in their piggy banks each week, you can offer to match them dollar for dollar, or you can contribute a certain amount of money toward the final purchase as part of this year’s (or next year's) holiday gift.

 Lesson No. 3: Gift a piggy bank